AwalaApp/network-website/index.md

 Want to discuss other ways of contributing to the project?
 Join the [Gitter community](https://gitter.im/relaynet/community)!

+## Current status

+As of December 2019, the implementation of Relaynet is being funded by the [Open Technology Fund](https://www.opentech.fund/).
+The goal of this project is to build the foundation to support Relaynet on desktop and Android.

 ## The backstory

 Relaynet was designed by [Gustavo Narea](https://gustavo.engineer/) at the University of Oxford and its development is now led by [Relaycorp](https://relaycorp.tech/), which was founded to support and scale the project whilst keeping it as open and inclusive as possible.